SamuelDucca/Wisensing-esp32/README.md

 python data_annotation.py preprocessed-person_150cm_1.parquet person
 ```

-Once the matplotlib window is open, let' zoom in between frames 0 and 2000 to better visualize the data.
+Once the matplotlib window is open, let's zoom in between frames 0 and 2000 to better visualize the data.
 Now, we can annotate the data by *right clicking* the narrow amplitude drops where a person interfered with the signal.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/b626e3c3-e536-400b-a1e8-baa6fdab77e3" />